Types of disks you can use with Time Machine on Mac

 If the disk uses the Master Boot Record (MBR) partition type, some partitions may not be available for use with Time Machine.

-If your backup disk is on a network, the network server can use Server Message Block (SMB) file sharing.
-Your Mac must be connected to the SMB server when you set up Time Machine.
-After you select the network disk in Time Machine preferences, Time Machine automatically connects to the disk when it’s time to back up or restore your data.
+If your backup disk is on a network, the network server can use SMB file sharing.
+(Your Mac must be connected to the SMB server when you set up Time Machine.)
+After you select the network disk in Time Machine settings, Time Machine automatically connects to the disk when it’s time to back up or restore your data.

 Note: Some network disks from manufacturers other than Apple don’t support Time Machine.
 If the disk doesn’t appear in the list of devices available for Time Machine backups, contact the disk’s manufacturer.